 Once your fabric is dry, it’s time to apply your stencil.
 Use painters tape or masking tape to hold the stencil in the desired spot.
-In this instance, I am only using Graphite paint color.
+In this instance, I am only using black chalk paint.
 This would also be adorable with different colors.
 You will want to purchase fabric paint or if you are using acrylic craft paint, be sure to add a fabric medium so your paint will be soft and pliable.
 Annie Sloan Chalk paint is perfect for this project because it doesn’t require a fabric medium when applied to fabric.

 Place Stencil Randomly on the Fabric

 To make your feed sack have an authentic feel, place the stencil randomly along the fabric and use a light hand when stenciling some of the letters.
+I recommend using a stencil brush to apply the paint.
 You want it to have the appearance of faded old sack fabric.